 Laptops can be used for up to two-hour sessions in the Library—four times the amount of time allowed on desktop computers—giving you more time to get things done.
-See a staff person to find out more information.

 Drop in for a one-on-one session to get help working on a resume, searching for a job, using online career resources or practicing interview skills.
 Classes on special topics will also be offered.

 Try out music or photo software; learn how to use Microsoft Office programs, such as Word, Excel or PowerPoint; and learn how to navigate social networking and media websites with the help of experienced staff.